Mark Allen (snooker player): 2019/2020 season

-Allen could not reach a final in the first half of the season, he lost in all six semi-finals which he reached.
-In International Championship and Shanghai Masters Allen lost against Shaun Murphy, in English open against Mark Selby and in Champion of champions lost to Judd Trump.
-In the UK Championship, he suffered a whitewash from Stephen Maguire.
-Allen's attempt to regain his Scottish open title in 2018 ended in the decider of the semi-final match against Jack Lisowski.
-At the World Championship Allen equalled the record of making 5 centuries in a first round match against qualifier Jamie Clarke; however, he went on to lose the match against the Welsh number 89 - the lowest ranked player in the tournament- 8-10.
-He ended the season where he finished the last one, ranked number 5.
+Allen did not reach a final in the first half of the season, losing in all six semi-finals which he reached.
+In the International Championship and the Shanghai Masters, Allen lost against Murphy, in the English Open he was eliminated by Selby, and in the Champion of Champions he was defeated by Trump.
+In the 2019 UK Championship, he was whitewashed by Maguire.
+Allen's attempt to defend the Scottish Open ended in the decider of his semi-finals match against Jack Lisowski.
+At the 2020 World Championship, Allen equalled the record of making five centuries in a first round match when he played qualifier Jamie Clarke; however, he went on to lose the match against the Welsh world number 89 - the lowest ranked player in the tournament- 8-10.
+He ended the season where he finished the last one, ranked fifth.